 “That was the biggest crisis we were dealing with in Nevada, besides the fact that our customers, our clients were losing their homes.
 Their next question is, ‘Where do I go?
 I’ve got two kids.
 I’ve got a wife.
 My kids are in school here.
 We all work.
 We still have a job.
 We can’t find a place to live.’ ”

 “We started with this idea and we kicked it off in Nevada about 2010.
 We made a good hard run at it for about 18 months but the company failed.
 I was just an investor back then.
 We just went at it the wrong way,” he said.

 Early in 2014, Grimsley and two colleagues started talking about the failed start up and decided to try it again with a different approach to rent guarantee.

 “We launched Liberty Rent Guarantee with a different approach and found the right recipe.
 We’re in our fourth year now.
 We’ve had 300 percent growth per year since we started the company.
 We have zero debt.
 We’ve had a lot of success and we continue to grow in leaps and bounds.
 We’ve got thousands of families that we’ve helped find a place to live even though they have less-than-perfect credit.”

-How does rent guarantee work for the tenant and property manager?
+How does rent guarantee work for tenants with poor credit and property manager?